marionbarker/loopdocs/docs/browser/bb-update.md

 #### 4: Build

-Refer to graphic below as you follow the steps to build the *Loop* app.
+Refer to the graphic below as you follow the steps to build the *Loop* app.

 * Click on the `Actions` tab
 * Select the `4.
 Build Loop` workflow on the left